adam-kwiatkowski/wut-fibeamer/README.md

 ### How to use

 Compile it locally with `pdflatex` or open it on Overleaf.
-Edit contents of the presentation in `zutfibeamer.tex`.
+Edit contents of the presentation in `wutfibeamer.tex`.